A New Creature

 You should know that God “giveth to all life, and breath, and all things…and hath determined the times before appointed, and the bounds of their habitation” (Acts 17:25-26).
 This means that God has providentially organised the whole of your life—all that has ever happened, both good and bad.
 It is God who has given you your parents, upbringing, education, friends, employment, spouse, children—or whatever you have in your life—even all the minutest details.

 By means of some events and encounters in the lives of those people whom God brings to Christ, God brought his Word to their attention and he made them to think upon it and to be persuaded by it.
-At some point in time, before they knew that it was the Holy Spirit who brought these things into their minds, they were made aware of their sinful state before God, and they were made aware that they really deserved to be condemned to Hell on the Day of Judgment—and they were made to understand that this is where they too would be going, if they never turned to Christ for salvation.
+At some point in time, before they knew that it was the Holy Spirit who brought these things into their minds, they were made aware of their sinful state before God, and they were made aware that they really deserved to be condemned to hell on the Day of Judgment—and they were made to understand that this is where they too would be going, if they never turned to Christ for salvation.

 Christian reader, do you really think that you, of your own internal resources (which you know are full of sin; see Romans 3:10-18; 7:18)—that you could have turned to Christ if you had willed to?
 Do not avoid this issue by saying, “I don’t know; I am not sure what really happened in my own heart.”
 Jesus says, “No man can come to me [Christ], except the Father which hath sent me draw him” (John 6:44).
 Believe the words of Jesus, your Saviour: you would not have turned to him unless the Father drew you.